sijinyu/auto_react_optimization/README.md

 Recommends using `useCallback` to prevent event handlers passed to child components from being re-created on each render.

 - **Warning Conditions**: Event handlers passed to child components or involving complex operations.

-## 🔧 Autofix

-`eslint-plugin-react-hooks-optimization` provides autofixes for the recommended optimizations, making it easier to apply suggestions and improve perforation!

 ## 📜 License